euoia/node-games-lobby/README.md

 * You are happy for those games to conform to a simple API for the sake of the aforementioned conveniences.

+To be completed:
+* Accounts module with statistics
+* Database storage
+* More game examples
+* Wiki documentation, which explains which bits to modify.

 In the future maybe:
 * Handle games with more than 2 players.
 * Player and game sharing with other lobbies.